chantelwetzel-noaa/dover_sole_2021/write_up/_main.utf8.md

 Dover sole life history exhibit strong relationships with depth that indicate the stock is more complex than the model assumes.
 Small fish are found in shallow water, with the median observed size increasing with depth.
 However, the variability of sizes observed by sex increases moving from deeper to shallower waters.
 Specifically, the \gls{s-wcgbt} observes large females at the deepest depths sampled but also observe some of the largest female Dover sole in waters less than 300 meters.
 In addition, there is a pattern of sex ratio by depth with more males being found in middle depths and more females found in shallow and deeper depths.
 These patterns are apparent in the summer fisheries and surveys.
 It is uncertain how the patterns affect the data (they may be a cause of the bi-modal length distributions seen in the slope surveys) and if these patterns can be effectively modeled to produce better fits to the data and better predictions of biomass while still preserving model parsimony.

-## Scientific Uncertainty{-}
+## Scientific uncertainty{-}

 The model estimated uncertainty around the 2021 spawning biomass was $\sigma$ = 0.17 and the uncertainty around the OFL was $\sigma$ = 0.16.
 This is likely an underestimate of overall uncertainty because of the necessity to fix several population dynamic parameters (e.g., steepness, recruitment variance, female natural mortality) and no explicit incorporation of model structural uncertainty (although see the decision table for alternative states of nature).

-## Harvest Projections and Decision Table{-}
+## Harvest projections and decision table{-}

 The forecast of stock abundance and yield was developed using the base model.
 The total catches in 2021 and 2022 were set at 10,000 mt, well below the adopted 50,000 mt ACL for those year, based on recommendations from the Groundfish Management Team (GMT).
-These assumed removals are likely higher than what the true removals may be in 2021 and 2023 but have limited impact in the stock status and future removals during the projected period in the base model.
+These assumed removals are likely higher than what the true removals may be in 2021 and 2022 but have limited impact in the stock status and future removals during the projected period in the base model.
 The exploitation rate for 2023 and beyond is based upon an SPR of 30 percent and the 25:5 harvest control rule.
 The average exploitation rates, across recent years, by fleet were used to distribute catches during the forecast period.
 The ABC values were estimated using a category 1 time-varying $\sigma_y$ starting at 0.50 combined with a P* value of 0.45.
 The catches in the base model during the projection period, 2023 - 2032 were set equal to the year-specific ABC using the current flatfish harvest control rule, 25:5 (Table \ref{tab:es-project}).

 The axes of uncertainty  in the decision table are based on the uncertainty around female natural mortality.
 The default category 1 $\sigma$ value of 0.50 was used to identify the low and high states of nature relative to the estimated 2021 spawning biomass  (i.e., 1.15 standard deviations corresponding to the 12.5 and 87.5 percentiles).
 A search across female natural mortality values was done to identify the natural mortality value that resulted in  current year spawning biomass values for the low and high states of nature based on the percentiles.
 The female natural mortality values that corresponded with the lower and upper percentiles were 0.084 yr^-1^ and 0.126 yr^-1^.